José Raúl Mulino: Advocate for Panama's Dairy Sector

 Biography

-José Raúl Mulino, born on March 22, 1957, in Panama, is a prominent political figure in the country.
-He has held various roles in the Panamanian government, including serving as the Minister of Public Security.
-He is known for his contributions to national security and public welfare.
+José Raúl Mulino, born on March 22, 1957, in Panama, has been a prominent figure in the country's political landscape.
+With a career marked by significant governmental roles, including serving as the Minister of Public Security, Mulino has made notable contributions to national security and public welfare.

 Current Involvement